face-hh/subterfuge/README.md

 # Commands
 ```
 Commands:
   - [filepath]     (Runs the given file against current problem.
 Example: main.ts)
   - shop           (Displays the shop with the available features to purchase)
   - current        (Displays information about your current problem)
+  - peek           (Displays the problem list & where you're at)
   - battlepass     (Displays the battlepass)
   - claim [code]   (Claim a promo code for Premium.
 Example: claim AOPMGBAEP)
   - support [code] (Support a content creator that creates content on this game)
   - use [code]     (Claim a COUPON code.
 Example: claim OKEGAOP)
 ```

 # How to run?